LeoVanRensburg/cs3502/project1/README.md

 I used the lock ordering solution to resolve the deadlock.
 The program looks at both account IDs and finds the lower one.
 It then attempts to lock the lower account ID first, preventing a deadlock.

+## Optional Changes
+### Phase 1:
+For phase 1, you can change any of the variables that are defined